 The CD is divided into two suites: a 'metallic side' and a 'spheres side' (and each 'side' is subdivided in five - not always discernable - parts).
 The second suite however, is more of the same, clearly lacks inspiration and ends out of breath at the 20 minutes mark.

-So no wow! effect here (but no shit! either)...
+So no wow! effect here (but no meh! either)...
 Youth has done what was expected from him and produced an all-in-all agreeable but quite mainstream product leaving ardent anoraky Orb fans with their hunger, but perhaps winning a few uninitiated souls.

-As far as I am concerned this is about the best Orb CD I heard for the past couple of years, but it is still far from Orblivion, U.F.Orb or Ultraworld.
+As far as I am concerned this is about the best Orb CD I have heard for the past couple of years, but it is still far from Orblivion, U.F.Orb or Ultraworld.
 But as this is 2010 already you won't hear me complaining.